AshutoshDongare/convo/README.md

 - High performance as the framework can run locally on a cpu;
 - No cloud charges so this can be implemented for masses;
 - highly customizable using rasa custom action server to add any desired functionality;
-- Can support multiple languages as supported by silaro models
+- Can support multiple languages as supported by silero models

 convo does not use any hotword detection mechanism however it can stop speaking by speaker requesting with keywords like stop / quit / exit.